Diogomadeira97/Dietpi-NAS/README.md

 ## Tips:

-Copy the text of [default-variables.sh](Conf/default/default-variables.sh) to a code editor and, with the help of a password generator, fill in all the information.
+• Copy the text of [default-variables.sh](Conf/default/default-variables.sh) to a code editor and, with the help of a password generator, fill in all the information.
 When run "nano default-variables.sh" on [commands](#Commands), use Crtl+6 and then Crtl+K to delete everything.
 Fill in with the text you created.

+•  The private keys of Samba Server and Wireguard will be create on /mnt/Cloud/Data/Keys_SSH and /mnt/Cloud/Data/Keys_VPN consecutively and use Samba or Diet-Dashboard to easily export.
+Use one key per device and store them very well, you don't want them to fall into the wrong hands.

+## Pre-Installation:

+• Put router in Dynamic DHCP.

+• On router, enable IPv6 with IP auto, prefix delegation and SLAAC+RDNSS (If is set [PPPoE](#PPPoE) on IPv4 put here too).

+• Create a port <a name="forwarding">forwarding</a> (UDP), using the IPv4 and IPv6 of the server, with the port you chose (default is 51820).

+• If you are going to make the [DDNS](#DDNS) recommendation, create a domain.

 ## Installation: